Max-le/CS50_Predictor/README.md

 3. The database is not included on this repository : you need to create one.
-    1. The database system is SQLite3.
+    The database system is SQLite3.
 Make sure it is installed on your machine.

+    Type

+    `touch predictor.db`

-    Type `touch predictor.db` in Terminal on root directory of the project.
+     Terminal on root directory of the project.

     The database's name has to be "predictor.db". ( You can change that, but then you'll also need to edit the source code ).

-    2. The database has three tables : Fixtures ( list all the events ), Bets ( all users predictions), and Users ( list of all users registered )
+    The database has three tables : Fixtures ( list all the events ), Bets ( all users predictions), and Users ( list of all users registered )
     The instructions to create thoses tables are provided in the "init_db.sql" file, so you can run it :

     Type in terminal :